michballard/CV/README.md

 - Full stack web development
 - Focus on agile practices, especially test driven development (TDD), pair programming and teamwork
 - Final project, [Fhellow] a social network for freelancers, developed over 10 days using Ruby on Rails
+- Built portfolio of projects, which are found on [Github]

 #####Skills learned